mvolkmann/blog/src/smalltalk.md

 > The expression `<primitive #>` is followed by
 > Smalltalk-80 expressions that handle failure situations.

-In Cuis Smalltalk, see the comment at the beginning of the class method `whatIsAPrimitive` in the `Object` class.
-It contains the following:
+In Cuis Smalltalk, the comment at the beginning of the class method `whatIsAPrimitive` in the `Object` class contains the following:

 > When the Smalltalk interpreter begins to execute a method which specifies a
 > primitive response, it tries to perform the primitive action and to return a